SMA-Robotics-6843/GuardianGears25/README.md

 - **right bumper**: Run automation to intake from feeding station
 - **left trigger**: Run automation to remove algae from the lower level
 - **right trigger**: Run automation to remove algae from the higher level
+- **press right stick**: Reset elevator and end effector encoders to 0

 ## What to do better next time